abyanmajid/thorfinn/README.md

 **_CAUTION:_** Novus is not yet fully stable and is still being tested against many web vulnerabilities.

-One way we're measuring progress in this regard is by going through the OWASP complete list of web threats.
+One way we're measuring progress in this regard is by going through the OWASP complete list of web vulnerabilities.
 You can see our progress [here](#).

 ---